novillo-cs/cs_foundations/content/tools.md

 It is an open-source version control system that tracks changes in any set of computer files, usually used for coordinating work among programmers collaboratively developing source code during software development.

 ## GitHub
 It is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.
-This tutorial teaches you GitHub essentials like repositories, branches, commits, and pull requests.

-# Git
-It is an open-source version control system that tracks changes in any set of computer files, usually used for coordinating work among programmers collaboratively developing source code during software development.

-## GitHub
-It is a code hosting platform for version control and collaboration.
-It lets you and others work together on projects from anywhere.

 ## Repositories (Repos)